daveyoon64/AirBnB_clone-1/README.md

 # Synopsis

-The Airbnb Project is designed for Holberton students to create a full-stack project in the likes of [Airbnb](https://www.airbnb.com/).
+The Airbnb Project is designed to create a full-stack project in the likes of [Airbnb](https://www.airbnb.com/).
 In this version, we learn how to deploy our web_static files, implement an ORM layer with SQLAlchemy, and implement Flask, a Python web framework.

 ## Features